 Poor health literacy is very common.
-Over 50% of the adult NZ population are likely to have some difficulties with health literacy.
+More than 50% of the adult New Zealand population is likely to have some difficulties with health literacy.

 Low health literacy may translate to practical difficulties such as:

-- Safety issues – A study showed only 35% of people with basic or below basic health literacy could correctly demonstrate how they would take their medications when asked, “Show me how many pills you would take in one day.”
-The instructions on the bottle said “Take two tablets by mouth twice daily.”
-(Davis 2006).
+- Safety – a study showed that only 35% of people with basic or below basic health literacy could correctly demonstrate how they would take their medications when asked, “Show me how many pills you would take in one day”.
+The instructions on the bottle said, “Take two tablets by mouth twice daily” (Davis 2006).

-- Increased costs – Low health literacy cost countries billions of dollars per year.
+- Increased costs – low health literacy costs countries billions of dollars per year.
 In the US, this is estimated to be between $106 billion to $238 billion each year.
-This represents between 7% and 17% of all personal health care expenditures.
-(George Washington University Medical Center School of Public Health and Health Services).
+This represents between 7–17% of all personal healthcare expenditure (George Washington University Medical Center School of Public Health and Health Services).

 - People regularly report going to extraordinary efforts to hide and cover up any reading or comprehension difficulties.

-- While reading ability is related, there are many other factors that contribute to health literacy so you cannot assume based on education or occupation.
+- While reading ability is related, there are many other factors that contribute to health literacy so you can't assume literacy based on education or occupation.

-- Contributes to – Higher rates of misunderstanding, mismatched care to patient preferences, poor patient experience and complaints.
+- Patient experience – low health literacy contributes to higher rates of misunderstanding, mismatched care to patient preferences, poor patient experience and complaints.

-- Patient safety issues – The high health literacy demands of our health system has major implications for informed consent, health inequalities, patient safety and reduced quality of care.
+- Consent, inequality issues and quality of care – the high health literacy demands of our health system has major implications for informed consent, health inequalities and reduced quality of care.

 In 2015, the Ministry of Health published a framework for addressing some of the system issues creating barriers to health literacy.

-"Because of the way health systems are organised, individuals and whānau can often face a series of demands on their health literacy...
-A health-literate health system reduces these demands on people and builds health literacy skills of its workforce, and the individuals and whānau who use its services.
-It provides high-quality services that are easy to access and navigate and gives clear and relevant health messages so that everyone living in New Zealand can effectively manage their own health, keep well and live well."
-(Ministry of Health, 2015)
+"Because of the way health systems are organised, individuals and whānau can often face a series of demands on their health literacy ...
+A health-literate health system reduces these demands on people and builds the health literacy skills of its workforce, and the individuals and whānau who use its services.
+It provides high quality services that are easy to access and navigate and gives clear and relevant health messages so that everyone living in New Zealand can effectively manage their own health, keep well and live well."
+(Ministry of Health, NZ, 2015)

 Using the framework